Please wait, loading...

 Where is the lis pendens notice filed?

-Lis pendens notices are generally filed in the county lands records office.
+Lis pendens real estate notices are generally filed in the county lands records office.
 That type of data isn’t typically available online.
 GeoData Plus gains access to these records, and makes them available along with full suite of property data.